AstarNetwork/Astar/pallets/dapp-staking/README.md

 This feature is particularly useful for stakers who wish to rebalance their stake across multiple contracts (including new registrations) or move their stake to better-performing dApps while retaining the potential for rewards and maintaining bonus eligibility.

+#### Bonus Status Handling in Moves

+When moving stake, if the destination contract has no existing bonus eligibility, it inherits the incoming bonus status from the source contract.
+If both the source and destination have nonzero bonus statuses, they are merged by averaging their values.
+This prevents unintended bonus gains or losses while ensuring fairness in bonus distribution.

+For example, if the configuration allows **2** safe moves, the default bonus status starts at **3**.
+If the source contract's bonus status decreases from **3** to **1** after an unstake and the move operation, and the destination contract retains the default **3**, the new bonus status is calculated as: **(1 + 3) / 2**, resulting into **2**.
+This ensures a smooth and fair adjustment while keeping stake amounts properly aligned.

 #### Claiming Staker Rewards